In a film which involves a lot of character deaths, it seems like the Token Minority will inevitably be the first person to go and kick the bucket.

 Over time and due to social push, access to higher-paying jobs and relative economical stability began to open up for black people, with more and more prominent black characters in films and other media, with more big-name black actors emerging to show off their talents.
 Studios had also finally accepted that white audiences are generally not as racist as was once assumed, and certainly do not need to have a white protagonist all the time in their favourite media.
 Obviously this trope is a lot less common nowadays but it's been noted that in action and horror movies even today, the minority guy is shockingly unlikely to survive to the end and may still be the second or third.
 At least they don't go down easy.

 In other words, if you're gonna go after the black man nowadays, you might want to check the credits to see who's playing him.
 If it's no one you've actually heard of, they're probably fair game.
 Tony Todd?
 Go for it.
 Samuel L. Jackson?
-You can take your chances.
+You can take your chances, but no promises.
 Rosario Dawson?
 Yeah, good luck on that.
 Denzel Washington?
 Bad idea.
 Morgan Freeman?
 You should give up.
 Will Smith?
 Run away and hide.

 - Pippin is the first named member of the Hawks to die during the Eclipse, going out in a epic You Shall Not Pass! moment to buy Casca time to get to safety.